CurlzG/PizzaWebapplication/README.md

 ### Future Improvements
 Dicussion on whether its important to allow the customer to be able to let the customer order nothing on the pizza, Dicussion on updating the front end of the pages to make it look more mordern.
-Improving the databse, to allow for completed orders to see for history, userID logins so only certain IDs can see the delivery page
+Improving the databse, to allow for completed orders to see for history, userID logins so only certain IDs can see the delivery page.
+Adding env files to make it more secure.